Fentanyl is a prescription Opioid similar to morphine, which is used to treat severe pain from surgery or chronic illnesses such as cancer.

 Some of the things to look for in a drug recovery programme include:

-1. Professional Counselors
+1. Professional CounseLlors

 The right drug recovery programme should have certified and experienced counsellors who understand the problem and are well- equipped with the skills to tackle them.

-Upholding the dignity of recovering fentanyl addicts improves their confidence and boosts their chances of complete recovery.
+Upholding the dignity of recovering Fentanyl addicts improves their confidence and boosts their chances of complete recovery.

 2. Capacity to Deal with Dual Diagnosis